fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 })
 ```

 There is a slight cosmetic flaw in our application.
 Even though the filter is set to <i>ALL</i> by default, the associated radio button is not selected.
 Naturally this issue can be fixed, but since this is an unpleasant but ultimately harmless bug we will save the fix for later.
-To ease these common Redux related problems

 ### Redux Toolkit